iamkarthik2004/CODE_A_SNOWMAN/README.md

 i will not know to solving the resizable problems in css

-use desktop mode in mobile 🥲
+Pls use desktop mode in mobile